Best GPS Trackers for Landscaping & Lawn Care (2026 Guide)

 • Waterproof housing for outdoor and under-vehicle use

-• Realtime location updates with alerts
+• Real-time location updates with alerts

 • Motion-activated sleep mode to preserve battery life